Last updated: 2pm, Wednesday 9 September 2020

 - Please wear a mask or face covering when inside any of our buildings: including the cafe, shop, studios and barn.

-- Stay within your household groups.
+- Stay within your household or support bubble groups.

 - Please do not touch the sculptures.